uber/Cadence-Docs/README.md

 This will start a local server and can be accessed at http://localhost:8080/
 1. Run `npm install`
 2. Run `npm run start`

+## Setting up for local development for blog pages
+This will start a local server and can be accessed at http://localhost:8080/blog
+1. Run `npm install`
+2. Run `npm run start:blog`